-My name is Devin Leigh, and I am a PhD student and teacher’s assistant in the History Department at the University of California Davis.
+My name is Devin Leigh, and I am a PhD Candidate and teaching assistant in the History Department at the University of California Davis.
 Since 2015, I have been working towards my doctorate in History, pursuing a major in Atlantic History and a minor in African History.

 Before coming to Davis, I obtained a master’s degree from Loyola University Chicago, where I specialized in American and Atlantic History.
 Before Loyola, I obtained a bachelor’s degree from DePaul University, Chicago, where I focused on African-American History, African History, Forced Migration Studies, and the History of the Transatlantic Slave Trade.